 1

-Audit your charge master now.
-Search for any charge description that references transillumination, diaphanography, or light-based breast scanning.
-If those charges exist, flag them for removal or suppression from Medicare claims before they generate a submission.
+Audit your charge master for any light-based breast scanning procedures.
+Search your charge description master for any line item that describes transillumination, diaphanography, optical mammography, or near-infrared breast scanning.
+If those line items exist, flag them now.

 2